LalithShiyam/QIMP-tools/3D-Unet-Keras/Readme.md

 - check_loader_patches: Shows example of patches fed to the network during the training

 - unet3d.py: the architecture of the U-net.
 Taken from https://github.com/ellisdg/3DUnetCNN

+- metrics.py : list of metrics and loss functions for the training

 - main.py: Runs the training and the prediction on the training and validation dataset.